fossas/fossa-cli/docs/references/subcommands/container/scanner.md

 # Documentation

-FOSSA's new container scanner scans the base layer of the image, squashes all other layers, and scans those as well.
+FOSSA's container scanner scans the base layer of the image, squashes all other layers, and scans those as well.
 Scans report compliance and security issues for operating system dependencies and application dependencies.

 To scan a container image with `fossa-cli`, use the `container analyze` command: